People are always searching for the best bass fishing techniques and it's no different when you're going after White Bass.

 I usually use the casting method with jigheads and grub tails.
 Using the correct techniques, most get the White Bass to strike right before the line is completely reeled in.
 I know that is when I hook most of mine, just as I am going fast and thinking I got to try again, bam, I get that hit and pull him in.

 The video talks about Kansas fishing but it really applies to any area

 We do most of our Sand Bass fishing off the Clear Fork of the Trinity River on the outskirts of the west side of Fort Worth.
 From one side of the bank I cast to the other side and then slowly reel in using my jighead setup.
 I'll try in a spot for a few using different lures then move on until I get my bite which usually means more to be found in that area.

-If I am using minnows, then I'll toss the line just beyond the midpoint of the river and let it set for 10 minutes or so before trying another spot until I find that sweet spot.
+If I am using minnows, then I'll toss the line just beyond the midpoint of the river and let it set for a few minutes before trying another spot until I find that sweet spot.
 And man when you find it, boy is it sweet.